tc2780/atomic-design-project/README.md

 # Atomic Design Project
 This project was built as an exercise and example of the atomic design methodology.
-There are 2 examples included with it's components broken down.
-Storybook was used to help visualize the different components in relation to the atomic design methodology.
+It contains 2 examples of components with their atomic breakdowns.
+The project is meant to be viewed using Storybook to help visualize the different components in relation to the atomic design methodology.
+A more thorough explanation is also included in the slides below.

 Link to slides: https://docs.google.com/presentation/d/1UXbwS36dnPONZCnlsCsbxYpJdMsrVn78pkajUZV00j8/edit#slide=id.g2a1658626f2_0_0